jiaqiuwang123/mcp-r-wsl-server/README.md

 To use it, following the steps:

-1. Install Gemini-Cli in your WSL
+1. Install Gemini-Cli in WSL
 2. Clone the package into your machine
 3. Add settings.json into home folder in .gemini
 4. Add your GitHub token into "GITHUB_PERSONAL_ACCESS_TOKEN"